 The key element that ties all of our work together is our aim to attract, retain, and expand member businesses.
 This is done through actively exploring investment opportunities for Summerland, partnering with organizations that can provide you with specific expertise and/or funding, and working with the District of Summerland on economic development initiatives that promote Summerland as a place to live, work and invest.

 Shannon Brilz, Visitor Centre Coordinator

-Shannon moved to Summerland from Winnipeg 9 years ago.
+Shannon moved to Summerland from Winnipeg in 2005.
 Prior to moving to Summerland, she attended Red River School for Technology & Applied Arts where she received her Tourism Management Certificate.
-Shannon has worked for the Visitor Centre for six years and has been the Coordinator for five.
+Shannon has worked for the Visitor Centre since June 2009 and in 2010 she became the Visitor Centre Coordinator.
 “I absolutely love Summerland and my position allows me to express that to people visiting here.”

 LeeAnn moved to Summerland with her family in September 2012 from White Rock.
 She has spent the last 27 years working in different finance roles: in White Rock she worked for a small accounting firm as a bookkeeper, and prior to that she worked as an Accounts Payable Accountant in the finance department for a large gold mining company.
+As of June 2013 she has taken on the roll of Accounting/Administration here at the Chamber.
 LeeAnn and her family feel they couldn’t have chosen a more wonderful place to live.